top of page

 In January 2024, 6881 people were detained in Swiss prisons, of which 365 (5.7%) were women.
 There are three establishments exclusively for women (Dielsdorf, Hindelbank, La Tuilière), and 23 mixed establishments with special units for women.

-In its 2024 analysis of the National Prevention Mechanism, the National Commission for the Prevention of Torture (NCPT) recommended that women should be placed in “facilities that are appropriate for them”, and that women “should only be detained in small mixed facilities that meet their specific needs”.
+In its 2024 analysis of the National Prevention Mechanism, the National Commission for the Prevention of Torture (NCPT) recommended that women “should only be detained in small mixed facilities that meet their specific needs”.
 The NCPT added that, since January 2007, article 46, para.1 of the Swiss Criminal Code, which provided for the separation of men and women in penal institutions, is no longer formally in force, however, “the separation of women and men in closed prisons is still applied without exception.”
-Surprisingly, the NCPT made no mention of the presence of a male prisoner in a Swiss women’s prison, an incident which occured in 2022.
+Surprisingly, the NCPT made no mention of the presence of a male prisoner in a Swiss women’s prison, an incident which occurred in 2022.
 This incident was reported in the news on Swiss Television (SRF, November 22, 2022; RTS, December 3, 2022).

 Indeed, in 2022, a man was placed in a women’s prison in Dielsdorf/ZH, following the decision of its director, Simone Keller da Cunha Sarandão.
 She said: “Es geht um die Identität” (“it’s about [his] identity”).
 The man identified as a woman.
 After he was arrested in September 2022, he was initially housed in the men’s prison of Stans/NW.
 But Stans’s prison director, Stephan Rohr, said that he and his staff were not properly equipped to accommodate such a man.
 He and his staff had been informed by the responsible prosecutor’s office that the male prisoner wanted to be addressed as a woman.
 Apparently, in the men’s prison, the prisoner isolated himself, and director Stephan Rohr was worried he and his staff didn’t have enough resources to create an appropriate community for him.

-Unsurprisingly, once the male detainee arrived at the women’s prison, he was verbally attacked by female prisoners.
+Unsurprisingly, female prisoners strongly complained about the move once the male detainee arrived at the women’s prison.
 Consequently, the prisoner expressed a desire to be placed back in a men’s prison.
-However, the female inmates’ reaction to discovering the presence of a male prisoner among them was not reported by all media; RTS journalists preferred not to report the incident, and insisted that there was no problem with placing this man in a women’s prison.
+However, the female inmates’ reaction to discovering the presence of a male prisoner among them was not reported by all media; RTS journalists preferred not to report the incident, and insisted that there was no problem at all.
 They wrote: “[he] was perfectly able to integrate.“ (“[Il] a parfaitement été capable de s’intégrer.”)
 (RTS, December 3, 2022)

 Femina Helvetica’s view on this document is as follows:

 • At no point does the document address the concerns of female prisoners.
-Women are ignored in the study, save a short mention of lesbians (only to illustrate the L of LGBTIQ+).
-The document fails to show understanding of the reality that women and lesbians face.
+Women are ignored, save a brief mention of lesbians (only to illustrate the L of LGBTIQ+).
+The document fails to show understanding of the reality that women face.

-• As the study is based on testimonies of staff who mainly work in men’s prisons, their observations are based on the behaviour and situations of male prisoners in men’s prisons.
+• As the paper is based on testimonies of staff who mainly work in men’s prisons, their observations are based on the behaviour and situations of male prisoners in men’s prisons.

-• Concerning body searches, international and Swiss standards specify that they must be carried out by a member of staff who is of the same sex as the detained person (Criminal Code, art.
-85. para 2).
-However, the Swiss Center of Competence for the Enforcement of Criminal Sanctions guidance suggests that due to their “gender self-identification”, men who claim to be women should be entitled to choose the sex of the staff member carrying out the body search.
-Yet again, the study neglects to take women’s point of view into consideration.
-It is unacceptable that a female prison guard should be obliged to handle a male prisoner’s body.
-Solutions that respect the dignity of a female officer are not offered.
+• International and Swiss standards require that body searches be conducted by staff of the same sex as the detained person (Criminal Code, Art.
+85, para.
+2).
+However, the Swiss Center of Competence for the Enforcement of Criminal Sanctions recommends that men who claim to be women may choose the sex of the officer performing the search.
+Once again, the document completely disregards the perspective and dignity of female staff.
+It is unacceptable to compel a female prison officer to perform an intimate search on a male prisoner.
+No solutions are proposed that would protect the dignity and privacy of female officers.

-We are of the opinion that international institutions, such as the United Nations and the European Commission, as well as Swiss institutions, should refrain from using the acronym “LGBTQ+”, as it does not refer to a homogenous group of people.
-Each letter represents a group of people with specific interests (lesbian, gay, bisexual, trans, queer along with the undefined ‘+’), but these interests often do not align.
+We are of the opinion that international institutions, such as the United Nations and the European Commission, as well as Swiss institutions, should refrain from using the acronym “LGBTIQ+”, as it does not refer to a homogenous group of people.
+Each letter represents a group of people with specific interests (lesbian, gay, bisexual, “trans”, intersex, “queer” along with the undefined ‘+’), but these interests rarely align.

 The National Commission for the Prevention of Torture (NCPT) considers that these mixed prisons are “not suitable for women’s detention”.
-Women-only facilities offer a wider range of occupations and sports activities.
-If prison facilities in Switzerland need to improve detention for men who claim to be women and for gay men, they also need to create more suitable facilities for female prisoners.
 According to the Swiss Criminal Code, Art.
 74, the “human dignity of the prison inmates (…) must be respected” while “account is taken of the gender-specific concerns and needs of the prison inmates”, (Swiss Criminal Code, Art.
 75. para.
-5) Therefore, women’s dignity can only be respected by men being kept out of their prison or unit.
+5).
+Therefore, women’s dignity can only be respected by men being kept out of their prison or unit.

 Links to supporting documentation: